FEBFES/FF-TM-BACK/README.md

 ### Adding new migrations

-Create new .yaml file in [changelog](src%2Fmain%2Fresources%2Fdb%2Fchangelog%2Fchanges)
+Create new .yaml file in [changes](src%2Fmain%2Fresources%2Fdb%2Fchangelog%2Fchanges)

-#### New migrations naming
+#### New migration naming

-The migration name is generated like this: `<year>.<month>.<sequence_number>-<short_description>.yaml`
+The migration name should be like this: `<year>.<month>.<sequence_number>-<short_description>.yaml`

 Example: 2023.03.01-create-task-table.yaml.
 Year and month of creation are 2023 and 3 (March).
-Sequence number is 1, because it's the first migration in march.
+Sequence number is 1, because it's the first migration in March.
 Short description: created new table for tasks.

+#### View changes

+If changes are made in the view, or a new view is created, a new file must be created in the folder [view](src%2Fmain%2Fresources%2Fdb%2Fchangelog%2Fview) for this

 ### Rollback migrations

-You need to specify database url, username and password in [liquibase.properties](src%2Fmain%2Fresources%2Fdb%2Fchangelog%2Fliquibase.properties).

-Roll one changeset back:

-`./mvnw liquibase:rollback -Dliquibase.rollbackCount=1`
+Not currently supported